ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-encryption-overview.md

 The following terms are used in this documentation:
 * Symmetric key cryptography - This method of encryption uses the same encryption key is used to both encrypt and decrypt the data and is used primarily to protect data at rest.
 * Asymmetric key cryptography - This method of encryption uses a pair of keys, public and private, for the encryption and decryption of the data.
 Asymmetric keys are primarily used to secure data-in-motion.
 Both keys are related to each other and created at the same time.
-   * Public Key - this key is used to encrypt the data and can be freely given as it is used to encrypt data, not to decrypt it.
+   * Public Key - This key is used to encrypt the data and can be freely given as it is used to encrypt data, not to decrypt it.
-   * Private Key - this key is used to decrypt the data that the public key encrypted.
+   * Private Key - This key is used to decrypt the data that the public key encrypted.
 This key must be safeguarded as it is the only key that can decrypt the encrypted data.
 * Data encryption key (DEK) - An encryption key whose function is to encrypt and decrypt data.
 * Key encryption key (KEK) - An encryption key, which is used to encrypt and decrypt the DEK.
 * Key management application programming interface (KM API) - An application interface that is designed to securely retrieve and communicate encryption keys from a key management server to the client that requests the keys.